-Swap out the card
+Swap out the network adapter

 If you want a bit more quality, look for a used Broadcom or Intel-based NIC.
 Again, match up PCI/PCIe, full height/low profile according to your system’s needs, and look for one that’s fully tested.
 You can find as-is used NICs really cheap, but there’s no guarantee it works at gigabit if the seller didn’t fully test it.
 Also beware of PCI-X cards.
 They’ll work in a regular PCI slot if they fit, but they won’t always fit.

 Broadcom and Intel cards are less demanding on the CPU, and tend to be made of higher-quality components since they usually go into corporate environments.
 I’ve talked about the advantages of an Intel NIC over a Realtek.
 Under Windows, the difference between Broadcom and Intel isn’t great, but if you also run other operating systems, Intel cards have better driver support.

 In my case, one of the cards started working on the second or third cable I tried.
 Oddly, the cable the Intel card in that computer didn’t like worked fine with the Intel cards in my laptops.
 Like I said, some cards are picky.

 The other computer required some surgery.
 I had a spare Intel PCI gigabit card on the shelf.
 I swapped it into the system that fit.
 It only connected at 10 megabits, no matter what I did.
 That might have been why it was on the shelf.
 So I bought a $7 Broadcom PCIe card.
 It arrived in five days.
 When I plugged it in, it connected at gigabit.
 Problem solved.
 And it’s worked great ever since.